csound-flossmanual/csound-floss/book/01-d-random.md

 steps.
-If you listen carefully to the following example, you will hear a repetition in the structure of the white noise (which is the result of uniformly distributed amplitudes) after about 1.5 seconds in the first note.^2^  In the second note, there is no perceivable repetition as the random generator now works with a 31-bit number.
+If you listen carefully to the following example, you will hear a repetition in the structure of the white noise (which is the result of uniformly distributed amplitudes) after about 1.5 seconds in the first note.[^2]  In the second note, there is no perceivable repetition as the random generator now works with a 31-bit number.

    ***EXAMPLE 01D02\_white\_noises.csd***

     <CsoundSynthesizer>
     <CsOptions>
-    -d -odac
+    -odac
     </CsOptions>
     <CsInstruments>
     sr = 44100